 Along the way, the book explores how Africans – from national leaders to ordinary mineworkers – became technological and political actors in late colonial and postcolonial times.
 It examines the dialectical production of knowledge and ignorance in transnational context.
 And it studies relationships between technology and power in several African countries in order to analyze the multiple technopolitical arrangements and practices that governed industrial development.

-- Martin A. Klein Prize in African History, American Historical Association, 2012
+Martin A. Klein Prize (African History), American Historical Association, 2012

 Robert K. Merton Prize, American Sociological Association, 2013

 Honorable Mention, Herskovits Prize, African Studies Association, 2013

 Rachel Carson Prize, Society for the Social Studies of Science, 2016